-Arrowhead operates a research and development facility in Madison, Wisconsin.
-This facility was built and equipped by Roche and was part of our acquisition of Roche's RNA therapeutics business.
-Since the acquisition in 2011, we have integrated all research and development operations into that facility.
-Substantially all of the Company's assets are located either in this facility and in the corporate headquarters in Pasadena.
-A summary of the facility is provided below:
+Arrowhead's research and development operations are located in Madison, Wisconsin and are housed in two facilities.
+The main facility was built and equipped by Roche and was part of our 2011 acquisition of Roche's RNA therapeutics business.
+A second research and development facility, located in a nearby Madison suburb, was opened in 2015 as operations expanded.
+Substantially all of the Company's assets are located either in these facilities or in our corporate headquarters in Pasadena.
+A summary of our research and development facilities is provided below:

-- Approximately 66 scientists; - · State-of-the-art laboratories: 27,000 total sq. ft.
-(16,000 sq. ft. lab, 11,000 sq. ft. office); - · Complete small animal facility; - · Primate colony housed at the Wisconsin National Primate Research Center, an affiliate of the University of Wisconsin; - In-house histopathology capabilities; - · Animals models for metabolic, viral, and oncologic diseases; - · Animal efficacy and safety assessment; - · Polymer, peptide, oligonucleotide and small molecule synthesis and analytics capabilities (HPLC, NMR, MS, etc.); - · Polymer, peptide and oligonucleotide PK, biodistribution, clearance methodologies; and - · Conventional and confocal microscopy, flow cytometry, Luminex platform, qRT-PCR, clinical chemistry analytics.
+- Approximately 87 scientists; - · State-of-the-art laboratories in two buildings: main building has 27,000 total sq. ft.
+(16,000 sq. ft. lab, 11,000 sq. ft. office); second building has 2,900 total sq. ft.
+(1,700 sq. ft. lab, 1,200 sq. ft. office); - Complete small animal facility; - · Primate colony housed at the Wisconsin National Primate Research Center, an affiliate of the University of Wisconsin; - · In-house histopathology capabilities; - Animal models for metabolic, viral, and oncologic diseases; - · Animal efficacy and safety assessment; - Polymer, peptide, oligonucleotide and small molecule synthesis and analytics capabilities (HPLC, NMR, MS, etc.); - · Polymer, peptide and oligonucleotide PK, biodistribution, clearance methodologies; and - · Conventional and confocal microscopy, flow cytometry, Luminex platform, qRT-PCR, clinical chemistry analytics.